terra-campaigns/arrival/npcs/aivridyt.md

 - Ghuse is a 50 year old male human cleric.
 He has very long, curled, golden hair shaved on both sides and golden eyes.
 He has rugged, dirty, black skin.
 He stands 177cm (5'9") tall and has a muscular build.
 He has a diamond-shaped, average face.
 He has severe scoliosis.
 - He worships Algath the goddess of life and death.
 He has a bad joke for every situation.
-- He wears a necklace with the same symbol tattooed in Nilperto.
-He says this is the symbol of Algath.
+- He wears a necklace with the symbol of Algath.
 - Ghuse would easily kill one or both of the other leaders for Gorthugke, to make sure he lands on the alliance leadership.
 If he needs to kill, he would make sure to use a weapon from some of the other cities, to avoid being incriminated.

 Ghuse's Prayer